Shahar-Levy/pullRequestCLI/README.md

    0.0.1

 COMMANDS:
-     get-pull-requests  Looks up the pull requests in your organizations help, h            Shows a list of commands or help for one command
+     pulls              Looks up the pull requests in your organizations help, h            Shows a list of commands or help for one command

 GLOBAL OPTIONS: